 Very popular or politically charged topics should not be searched, since the results are commonly poisoned with phony links.
 These links are designed to get you onto sites that install malware at the moment you click the link.
 A really slow loading site could be trying to load something prior to the page loading.
-There is money to be made by controlling your computer or monitoring what you do with it so be wary.
+There is money to be made by controlling your computer or monitoring what you do with it, so be wary.

 Microsoft Windows has a handy feature built in called System Restore.
 It allows the user or Windows to create restore points that in time of crisis can be used to repair the computers file system.
 This is good and bad, if a virus infects the restore point that would be bad.
-However, if you get a virus and use a restore point to repair your pc and it works, that would be good.
-Whenever a pc gets infected there is always a risk of corrupted, or infected restore points.
-It is best to repair the computer and delete all current restore points.
+However, if you get a virus and use a restore point to repair your PC and it works, that would be good.
+Whenever a PC gets infected there is always a risk of a corrupted, or infected restore point(s).
+If the restore points are used to repair a PC or they are not working then it is best to repair the computer and delete all current restore points.
 Accidently going back to an infected time by choice would be bad.
-A better way is to use programs like Acronis True Image which are an excellent ways to protect from viruses, but also drive failure.
+A better way is to use programs like Acronis True Image which are an excellent ways to protect from data loss due to viruses, but also drive failure.
 Why repair the damage of a virus when you can restore your computer back to when it was clean.

 Personal computers are like anything, they run much smoother if maintained properly.
 PCMD recommends that routine maintenance on your computer be done monthly if not weekly.
-Clear out you internet cache, temp files, and check to see if any new programs were installed without you knowing.
+Clear out you internet cache, temp files, and check to see if any new programs were installed without your knowledge.
 Every now and again manually run Windows update to be sure it is operating properly.
 Windows update is working properly if it is downloading and installing updates.
 Pay attention to any increase in noise, and dust the interior yearly.